-- Use of technology including reader pens, personalised laptops - Allocation and adaptation of room use. - In-school specialist provision within SEMH Base or Cognition & Learning Base Provision for identified pupils - Nurture room for identified year 7 pupils. - The School's Accessibility Plan stipulates the increasing extent to which pupils with disabilities participate in the school's curriculum, how the school is improving its physical environment to increase access for students with disabilities and improving the delivery to pupils with disabilities of information which is readily accessible to students without disabilities.
+- Use of technology including reader pens, personalised laptops - Allocation and adaptation of room use - In-school specialist provision within SEMH Base or Cognition & Learning Base Provision for identified pupils - Two Nurture Rooms for identified year 7 pupils Cognition & Learning and SEMH.
+This is in specific liaison with feeder schools, parents and diagnosis or EHCPs. - The School's Accessibility Plan stipulates the increasing extent to which pupils with disabilities participate in the school's curriculum, how the school is improving its physical environment to increase access for students with disabilities and improving the delivery to pupils with disabilities of information which is readily accessible to students without disabilities.